oarabiledev/innerscope/docs/SYNTAX.md

 # ```Defining A Common Syntax Usable And Adobtable By All```

-Euphoria syntax is meant to be easy to understand and rememrable.
+InnerScope syntax is meant to be easy to understand and rememrable.

 ## Object Definitions